-Sometimes, you can only make payment in cryptocurrency through specific platforms like Revolut, Mister Tango, or Kraken, which leads to difficulties in use.
+Sometimes, you can only make payments in cryptocurrency through specific platforms like Revolut, Mister Tango, or Kraken, which leads to difficulties in use.

-We recognize the great potentiality of cryptocurrency to many traders, but it is clear that its practicality and availability in purchasing goods and services may be a big matter of concern in near future.
+We recognize the great potentiality of cryptocurrency to many traders, but its practicality and availability in purchasing goods and services may be a big matter of concern in the near future.

 Few banks of choice

 The first presence of cryptocurrency – Bitcoin has emerged for just over 10 years.
 There are still many countries with no regulation on the legal uses of this form of currency.
 The absence of such regulations has limited the number of financial institutions for crypto-related transactions.